gatsbyjs/gatsby/docs/docs/querying-with-graphql.md

 Most usages of GraphQL involve manually creating a GraphQL schema.

 With Gatsby, we use plugins which fetch data from different sources.
-We use that data from different sources to automatically _infer_ a GraphQL schema.
+We then use that data to automatically _infer_ a GraphQL schema.

 If you give Gatsby data that looks like this: